nwamsley1/PioneerGUI/README.md

   - `pioneer params-search <tmp_library> <tmp_ms_dir> <tmp_results_dir> --params-path <tmp_json>`
 - If these commands succeed, their JSON output populates the editor.
 If either command fails (missing executable, permission issues, etc.), the GUI logs the error, displays a warning banner, and falls back to the checked-in JSON templates from `assets/example_config` in the Pioneer repo.
 - When you press **Run BuildSpecLib** or **Run SearchDIA**, the backend writes your current parameters to a temporary JSON file and then launches `pioneer predict` or `pioneer search` respectively.
 Output is streamed to a timestamped log file that the GUI tails while also opening a native terminal window to display the full Pioneer session.

+### Configuration persistence

+- The GUI maintains separate configuration files for each workflow (`buildspeclib.json` and `searchdia.json`).
+- These files live alongside the application configuration directory:
+  - **Windows:** `%APPDATA%/com.nwamsley.pioneergui/`
+  - **macOS:** `~/Library/Application Support/com.nwamsley.pioneergui/`
+  - **Linux:** `~/.config/com.nwamsley.pioneergui/`
+- On startup, Pioneer GUI deep merges the stored configs over the latest defaults so you always resume with your last-known parameters even if the binary is unavailable.
+- Each run persists the active tab’s configuration back to disk, keeping both the GUI and the CLI-ready JSON files in sync.

 ---